Dyrcona/libunistdcpp/README.md

 # Libunistdcpp

-A C++ library for POSIX functionality.
+A C++ library for POSIX compatible operating systems.

 It is currently a work in progress.